 Welcome back to Read Not Guess.
-Today we’re going to cover the words “I” and “and” and start putting the words we’ve read so far into sentences.
+Today we’re going to cover the words “I” and “and.”
+We're also going to start putting the words we’ve read so far into sentences.

 Let’s get started.